 - The Essential Guide to luxury marketing

 Buyers in every category start their home searches online, and luxury is no exception.
-This is even more true during this time of COVID-related quarantines and social distancing.
 Technology is an essential part of any luxury marketing strategy.
 Here’s why.

 Michelle Ouellette of Sotheby’s International Realty Westlake Village Brokerage said that luxury marketing requires a broader strategy than traditional marketing, which often focuses on the local market “to expose the property for more of a national or global reach.”